 name: Zigbee2mqtt Releases

-secondary_info: last-changedOr use a more visual approach with conditional formatting:
+secondary_info: last-changedOr a more visual glance card with conditional formatting:

 type: custom:auto-entities